2600hz/kazoo/applications/crossbar/doc/tasks.md

     http://{SERVER}:8000/v2/accounts/{ACCOUNT_ID}/tasks/{TASK_ID}
 ```

-Streams back the contents of the CSV file.
+Streams back the contents of the task's input in CSV format.

 To fetch a task's summary: